Nickkr/VSLab-Master/readme.md

     BUILD_FROM=ExecutableJar docker-compose build
     ~~~

-4. *Optionally* delete the local MySql data for a fresh database initialization.
+4. *Optionally* removes containers, networks and the local MySql data storage volume for a fresh database initialization.
+    Pass the `--remove-orphans` to remove undefined service, from previous developments.

     ~~~bash
-    rm -rf .data
+    docker-compose down --volumes --remove-orphans
     ~~~

 5. Run the services